 Faultless Daniel

 It all started when rumors spread that Daniel would soon be elevated to the second-in-command position in the kingdom.
 His colleagues, who wanted this position, knew the only way they would get it would be to eliminate Daniel as competition, so they manipulated the king into signing an irrevocable law making it illegal to pray to any god but him for thirty days.
 The consequences of not obeying this law meant being eaten alive by a pack of underfed and angry lions.
-Knowing the law had been signed, and that eyes were probably on him, Daniel left the window open, got down on his knees, and gave thanks to God (Daniel 6:10).
+Knowing the law had been signed and that eyes were probably on him, Daniel left the window open, got down on his knees, and thanked God (Daniel 6:10).

 Daniel could’ve prayed in the privacy of his room with the windows closed.
 But for him, that would’ve been a spiritual compromise.
 For sixty-five years, he had lived in Babylonian captivity and risen in rank and favor as a man with an excellent spirit (or more accurately, Spirit).
 Unlike the other corruptible satraps, Daniel’s incorruptibility made him threatening.
 His only weakness, if you could even call it that, was his faith.

-Yet what the satraps misunderstood as weakness, was Daniel’s true strength.
+Yet what the satraps misunderstood as weakness was Daniel’s true strength.
 Daniel refused to obey any human law that put him in opposition to God’s law, even if that meant he had to face the lions.
-And so, despite king Darius’ unsuccessful efforts to overturn his own hastily-made law, they dropped a blameless 80-year-old man into a den of lions and sealed it with a stone.
+And so, despite King Darius’ unsuccessful efforts to overturn his own hastily-made law, they dropped a blameless 80-year-old man into a den of lions and sealed it with a stone.

 Daniel’s Answer to the King (1890) by Briton Riviere, Public Domain